MicrosoftDocs/Managed-Desktop/managed-desktop/prepare/readiness-assessment-fix.md

 ### Certificate connectors

 If you have any certificate connectors that will be used by the devices you want to enroll in Microsoft Managed Desktop, the connectors shouldn't have any errors.
-Only one of the following advisories will apply to your situation, so check them carefully.
+Only one of the following advisories will apply to your situation.
+Check the advisories carefully.

 | Result  | Meaning |
 | ----- | ----- |